autumn024/High-School-Dance-Team-Score-Analysis-Tableau-Dashboard/README.md

 Scores were collected from official competition PDFs and compiled into structured datasets and cleaned in SQL Server Management for analysis.

 ## Documentation
-For a detailed breakdown of the Software Development Life Cycle (SDLC) steps I followed, see [SDLC_Documentation.md](docs/SDLC_Documentation.md).
+For a detailed breakdown of the Software Development Life Cycle (SDLC) steps I followed, see [SDLC_Documentation][.

 ## Future Improvements
 - Add mobile-friendly layouts